krisparis/java3d/specs/technical_specs/TS-1.md

 ###### Narrowphase

-During the Narrowphase, several algorithms can be used for detecting collision between ojects.
+During the Narrowphase, several algorithms can be used for detecting collision between objects.

 One of these algorithms enable developers to detect collision between a sphere (the ball) and a plane (the ground).